-Number two: surround yourself with English input.
+Number two: surround yourself with English fluency input.
 So for example, listen to music in English.
 Read books and articles in English.
 Set your phone and your mobile device settings in English.
 Surround yourself in English so that you’re creating an English lifestyle and a habit of consuming English.

 Number four: repeat.
 You need to be aware of what you’re listening to and repeat the phrases and words that are interesting and useful and new to you.
-Repeat new words out loud with feeling with emotion and with volume as long as you’re not going to disturb anyone else.
-Repetition and repeating them with feeling are going to help you to remember them.
+Repeat new words out loud with feeling emotion and with volume as long as you’re not going to disturb anyone else.
+Repetition and repeating them with feelings are going to help you to remember them.

 Okay number five: connect.
 Again, to help you remember words you want to connect new words with old words that you already know or perhaps words in your own language.
 This is different than translation.

 To connect a word doesn’t mean to translate it.
-It means to connect it to something you already know that you can relate it to.
+It means to connect it to something you already know that you can relate to.
 So for example, when I was learning Japanese, I learned the word for the check.
 When you go to a restaurant when you ask for the check it is “o-waiso.”
 That’s one way to say it and this sounds a bit to me like an “eyesore” which means something that is not pleasant to look at.
 Nobody likes getting the check and knowing how much they have to pay, right?
 I remembered o-waiso very easily because I connected it with that idea of an eyesore because it sounds similar and there’s kind of a funny meaning there.
-So you have to try to do this with new words in English connect them to something you already know.
+So you have to try to do this with new words in English fluency connect them to something you already know.
 You can connect new words also with sounds or with songs.
-That’s why I like to learn language a lot through music because the tune helps me to remember the words.
-So there’s a lot of ways that you can connect words.
+That’s why I like to learn the language a lot through music because the tune helps me to remember the words.
+So there are a lot of ways that you can connect words.

 Next, number six: you need to use the words that you’re learning.
-Use the new sounds, the words, the phrases, the sentences that you’re learning.
-Number four was repeat them.
+Use the new sounds, the words, the phrases, and the sentences that you’re learning.
+Number four was to repeat them.
 But number six is different because I want you to actually create your own sentences.
 You could use what you’re learning by writing something or speaking out loud and use what you’re learning, so you’re applying it in real life.